rabite0/hunter/README.md

 ============

 ## holy mode
 By default hunter uses vi-style keybindings.
 If you use a QWERTY-like keyboard layout this is probably what you want.
-Most people will want this, so I maed it the default.
+Most people will want this, so I made it the default.
 If you have a different keyboard layout this might not be the best choice.
 The holy-branch changes the movement keys to the emacs keybindings, which is more ergonomic on e.g. Colemak.

 ## Main view: